Sign In Forgot Password

 STITCHERS CLUB*

 If you are interested in learning about creating Judaic handcrafts, become be a part of “Stitchers.”
 They are primarily stitchers, practitioners of the needle arts.
 No special experience is necessary; new learners are always welcome.
 The Stitchers Club meets in the AJ lobby once a month on Wednesdays from 10:00 AM to noon.
 Need more information?
-Contact Dr. Rita C. Altman at altmanrc1@verizon.net or call 215.627.4698.
+Contact Karen Moses at karedlon@aol.com

 >>>Pictured: some of the Stitchers model their handmade tallitot.